tarantool/doc/doc/tooling/tcm/tcm_releases/tcm_1.9.rst

 |tcm| 1.9.0 expands cluster connectivity options, simplifies first-time setup by allowing initial user and role provisioning from configuration,
 and improves observability in **Stateboard** when `vshard` issues occur.
-The release also includes fixes for migration storage connectivity in split-configuration setups and corrects password handling during cluster connection tests.
+The release also includes fixes for migration storage connectivity in split-configuration setups and corrects password handling during cluster `Test connection`.

 .. _tcm_releases_1_9_instances_connection: